microsoft/playwright/docs/src/api/class-clock.md

 ## async method: Clock.setSystemTime
 * since: v1.45

-Sets current system time without pausing, but does not trigger any timers.
-You most likely don't need this.
+Sets system time, but does not trigger any timers.
+Use this to test how the web page reacts to a time shift, for example switching from summer to winter time, or changing time zones.

+Don't use together with [`method: Clock.install`].
+Read docs on [clock emulation](../clock.md) to learn more.

 **Usage**